Roads in winter

 Precautionary gritting routes are the roads we treat when snow or ice is forecast.
 They cover about 49% (1,190 km) of the South Lanarkshire road network and include:

 - routes to hospitals, schools, ambulance depots, fire stations and police stations

 - roads in Clydesdale that are the only way in and out of towns and villages

-- district and local distributor roads in urban areas
+- main roads in urban areas

 Some routes can however take up to four hours to grit them completely.

 You can see the precautionary gritting routes on a map.
 Put in your postcode and they will be shown in pink.

 Track our gritters

 Roads and Transportation grit the main roads, but are not responsible for gritting roads or car parks on school grounds.